kilfour/QuickFuzzr/Docs/B_Reference/B_Fuzzing/Methods/FuzzrOne.md

 # Fuzzr.One&lt;T&gt;()
-Creates a generator that produces complete instances of type `T` using QuickFuzzr's automatic construction rules:
+Creates a fuzzr that produces complete instances of type `T` using QuickFuzzr's automatic construction rules:
 **Usage:**
 ```csharp
 Fuzzr.One<Person>();